 Following the feasibility study, the Board of Selectmen commissioned Larry Koff and Associates to investigate the market for a range of private redevelopment alternatives and estimated sales value to the town at that point in time.
 The analysis recommends multiple options for disposition, with multifamily rental ranking the highest and most economically attractive for private development.
 You can find the Land Value Analysis here.

-With the Town now waiting in anticipation of proposals for the Raytheon site development, the Melone master planning for development of rental housing has been suspended.
-The Board of Selectmen will revisit preparing a development plan for the Melone Gravel Pit once a clear understanding of what can be accomplished at the Raytheon location is known.
+In September of 2016, the Town reached the 10% affordable housing state requirement, and the Melone master planning for development of rental housing was suspended.
+The Board of Selectmen are currently revisiting preparing a development plan for the Melone Gravel Pit.